Where Should I Put A Litter Box?

 Oh boy, do I have some bad news for you.

-Similar to before, even if the appliance isn’t super loud to us as humans, think about it from the cat’s perspective: Cats have more sensitive hearing than we do.
+Even if the appliance isn’t super loud to us as humans, think about it from the cat’s perspective: Cats have more sensitive hearing than we do.
 Something that to us is fairly quiet might be like a loud rock concert to your cat.
 It’s better to choose somewhere away from the appliances.

 Don’t Eat Where You Poop

-A group of ragdoll cats eating from their food bowls.
+cats eating from their food bowls.

 If you were forced to eat in your bathroom, you probably would decide to go somewhere else.
 Cats are no different.
 Instinctually, it makes a lot of sense: If a cat poops in their water source, that water source may become contaminated.
 The cat may become sick or even die.
 It could also spread disease to other cats.

 How close is too close?
 Like many things with cats, it’s variable between cats.
 However, cats were the original social distancers so 6 feet of separation is a good rule of thumb.
 Even better is a separate room entirely, though that may not always be possible.
-If you have a really small space, consider at least a visual barrier between the box, food, and water.
+If you have a really small space, consider at least a visual barrier between the litter box, food, and water.

 Escape Routes

 If you have multiple cats, there’s another factor in choosing a location that becomes extremely important: escape routes from the box.
 Litter boxes can easily become a source of tension for cats that don’t quite get along.
-Even cats that are friendly with each other may accidentally cause the other cat using the box to feel frightened if the cat using the box feels cornered.
+Even cats that are friendly with each other may accidentally cause a cat using the litter box to feel frightened if they feel cornered.
 This can lead to not only a litter box problem but also fighting cats.
 That’s an even more challenging problem to fix!

 This also means that you don’t want to keep the box in a small closet or anywhere that the cat may feel confined.
 I know it’s not ideal to have it sitting out in a room, but your cat will thank you by continuing to use the box.
 Plus, with proper litter box maintenance (read: scooping at least once, or even better twice, a day and doing a deep clean every month) it’s not that challenging to keep odors at bay.
 Your home doesn’t need to smell like a litter box as long as you take care of your litter box.